Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Januari 2026 23.43.08 UTC
+- WIB: Rabu, 7 Januari 2026 00.33.59 UTC
-- WITA: Rabu, 7 Januari 2026 00.43.08 UTC
+- WITA: Rabu, 7 Januari 2026 01.33.59 UTC
-- WIT: Rabu, 7 Januari 2026 01.43.08 UTC
+- WIT: Rabu, 7 Januari 2026 02.33.59 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

 Kategori: success